 All the time, being one with the wind and going where it took it.
 I only saw it flap its wings twice in all the time I watched it as it did the circuit and soared and fell from great heights.

-Amazing to watch and to realise that it wasn’t hunting, but just enjoying the rush of the wind beneath its wings.
+Amazing to watch and to realize that it wasn’t hunting, but just enjoying the rush of the wind beneath its wings.

 At times the bird was lit up from behind as it soared towards the sun and all you could see was the white of the head and tail.
 Or as it went behind the tree all you could see was the tail disappearing into the greenery.